isomerpages/ogp-sync/_for-employees/Getting onto Sync.md

 **Note: You can only login to sync with the SingPass mobile app.
 SingPass password login on web is not supported.**

-* You may install SingPass Mobile app on:
+* You may install the SingPass Mobile app on:
 	* [Android](https://play.google.com/store/apps/details?id=sg.ndi.sp&hl=en-GB)
 	* [iOS](https://itunes.apple.com/us/app/singpass-mobile/id1340660807)
 	* [Huawei](https://appgallery.huawei.com/#/app/C104129719)